Investment management for independent minds.

 Q: Really?
 Another wealth manager?
 Why?

-A: Because most financial advice operates on borrowed assumptions.
-Everyone's running the same playbook: modern portfolio theory, efficient markets, and retirement calculators that pretend the future is knowable.
-I’ve spent years studying markets as complex systems.
-Markets are emergent, not mechanical.
+A: Because most financial advice runs on borrowed assumptions.
+Everyone’s using the same frameworks: modern portfolio theory, efficient markets, Monte Carlo simulations, and retirement plans that assume the future will behave like the recent past.

 Q: So you're contrarian?

-A: I'm skeptical of consensus when consensus hasn't examined its premises.
-There's a difference.
-I draw on a wide range of subjects, including Austrian economics (Hayek and Mises) and Popperian epistemology.
+A: Not by temperament.
+I’m skeptical of consensus when consensus hasn’t examined its premises.
+My thinking is informed by Austrian economics (Friedrich Hayek, Ludwig von Mises) and Popperian epistemology (Karl Popper).
 Most advisors study finance.
-I study how knowledge works and apply that to money.
+I study how knowledge, incentives, and error actually work, and then apply that to money.

 Q: That sounds... academic.